-In my 7 years of teaching children to cook, I have encountered countless parents who wistfully express their desire that their children would eat more vegetables.
+In my 8 years of teaching children to cook, I have encountered countless parents who wistfully express their desire that their children would eat more vegetables.
 After a few classes, those same parents enthusiastically report that their kids are eating better and are more open to tasting new foods.
 What’s the secret?
-Nothing surprising – just the simple fact that kids who cook become better eaters.
+Nothing surprising – just the simple fact that kids who cook and learn some basic knife skills become better eaters.

 You may be thinking, “Wait a second.
 Not all kids are ready to use “real” cooking tools.
 What if my child doesn’t have the motor skills that she would need to handle a knife?”
 Don’t worry – there are lots of options in the cutting department.
 Some cutting tools are uber-safe, not even letting your kid’s fingers near anything sharp.
 With the variety of cutting tools out there, you are certain to find one that works for your child’s developmental stage.